Bruno de Carvalho: Personal life

-In 2022, Carvalho was a contestant of Big Brother - Famosos.
+In 2022, Carvalho was a contestant on Big Brother - Famosos.
 In the reality television show, he expressed deep shock and terror while he talked about a female neighbor and alleged victim of Henrique Sotero, the Telheiras Rapist, when Carvalho resided in the Lisbon area of Telheiras.
 In September, he married Liliana Almeida, a fellow contestant he had met in the reality show and former member of the girls band Nonstop.
 This was his fourth marriage.
 In June 2024, they announced their divorce.